BhaaLseN/CgmInfo/README.md

 # CgmInfo
-CgmInfo is a CGM Metafile library based on the ISO/IEC 8632:1999 standard intended for extraction of various informations encoded in either binary or text (as described by Part 3 and 4 of ISO/IEC 8632, respectively).
+CgmInfo is a fully managed CGM Metafile library based on the ISO/IEC 8632:1999 standard intended for extraction of various informations encoded in either binary or text (as described by Part 3 and 4 of ISO/IEC 8632, respectively).
 It's licensed under the terms of the GNU General Public License, version 3 or later (GPLv3+).

 ### Requirements
 * Microsoft Visual Studio 2015 (Community Edition or higher to build)